Life Coaching available NATIONWIDE

 License # 68204

 Jessica Wright is a compassionate and dedicated therapist with over a decade of experience in the helping profession.
-At Magnolia Soul Care Counseling, she partners with children, adolescents, & adults seeking healing from low self-esteem, self-efficacy challenges, and the lingering impact of past or present stressors.
+At Magnolia Soul Care Counseling, she partners with adolescents, adults, and couples seeking healing from low self-esteem, self-efficacy challenges, and the lingering impact of past or present stressors.

 Jessica’s counseling approach is trauma focused, person-centered, and strength-based, empowering clients to rediscover resilience, confidence, and a sense of identity.
 She integrates evidence-based interventions—including play therapy, coping skills training, and confidence-building techniques—to promote long-term emotional growth and healing.